First Aid for Bleeding: Essential Steps for Treatment

 When should a tourniquet be applied?

 Tourniquets should be used when direct pressure alone cannot stop the bleeding or if direct pressure cannot be effectively applied for any reason.
-Heavy and uncontrolled bleeding can cause death within minutes, so it's necessary to act fast when dealing with a traumatic wound.
+Heavy and uncontrolled bleeding causes death within minutes, so it's necessary to act fast when dealing with a traumatic wound.

 What are the pressure points to stop bleeding?